LolitaDias/Excel-Homework/README.md

 3. Project Outcome versus Month (Filtered by Category & Year)
 4. Project Outcome Percentage versus Monetary Goal Range (No Filtering Available)

-Prerequisites
+Prerequisites:

 Knowledge of Excel conditional formatting, pivot tables, and plotting functions.

-Instructions
+Instructions:

-Select the desired analysis sheet of the four presented in the document overview.
+1. Select the desired analysis sheet of the four presented in the document overview.
-Use the drop-down menus in the upper left to filter the data where appropriate.
+2. Use the drop-down menus in the upper left to filter the data where appropriate.
-Use the drop-down menus in the pivot tables to perform further data reduction as necessary.
+3. Use the drop-down menus in the pivot tables to perform further data reduction as necessary.
-No modifications should be made to the raw data.
+4. No modifications should be made to the raw data.

 Output
 The pivot tables and associated plots will automatically adjust based on selections made in the drop-down menus